 He also pointed out that the law makes no provision for how religious communities can exercise freedom of religion or belief as they prepare for and wait for registration applications to be processed.
 "Community registration requires at least 20 believers, but if they gather they won't sit and wait [to hold worship meetings] until the registration is done," Novakovsky told Forum 18 with indignation.

 Your Will be Done Church had to revoke its first registration application in 2017 as the landlord who provided the legal address could not wait until officials had finished considering the application.

 Pastor Novakovsky applied for the second time on 6 February 2018.
 Minsk Executive Committee's rejection of that application came only on 16 July, breaking the time limit established by law requiring the authorities to give an answer within 60 days.

 The 16 July rejection letter drafted by Deputy Head of the Executive Committee's Ideology Department Alla Martynova, seen by Forum 18, stated that "the religious community of Evangelical Christians Your Will Be Done is autonomous and professes a belief previously unknown in Belarus".
 The rejection also claimed that "information on the basics of the creed was not submitted".

-Pastor Novakovsky, who says his Church is Pentecostal Christian, told Forum 18 he does not understand why officials claim this belief is "unknown in Belarus".
-He also complained that, during the second application, officials tried to pressure the landlord not to allow the Church to use his premises as its legal address.
+Pastor Novakovsky's Church is a Pentecostal church, and told Forum 18 that he does not understand why officials claim this belief is "unknown in Belarus".
+He also stated that, during the second application, officials tried to pressure the landlord not to allow the Church to use his premises as its legal address.

 Asked whether officials will ever give Your Will Be Done Church the registration it is seeking, Martynova responded that it all depends on the Church.
 "It's their business and you should ask them," she told Forum 18 from Minsk on 11 December.
 "If they get rejections, this means there are questions about their documentation."